10 Signs your brand identity needs an update

 1. You want a growing business

 It is indeed exciting news when your business is flourishing.
 Maybe this is due to a new service or product or change of demographics.
 In this case, you will need to refresh your brand identity.
 This can help you communicate to your customers that you are changing, and tell them what you are changing.
 At the same time, your customer will gain more confidence with the brand as they are witnessing its growth.
-This can at the same time assist the growth of the business.
+This can, at the same time, assist the growth of the business.

 2. Keen Competition

 Competition is everywhere in the battleground of firms.
 How can one beat their competitors?
 By showing others that you are better—it can be products of higher quality or better services.
-This is also a great chance to evaluate your current identity, and to decide whether or not you differentiate enough from your competitors.
+This is also a great chance to evaluate your current identity and to decide whether or not you differentiate enough from your competitors.
 If you find that your website and messages are fairly similar to your counterparts, this is not a good sign, and you need to review your brand identity.

 3. Company Value not clearly communicated

 Getting customers to agree with your company values can be a huge advantage since it means they will be loyal to you.
 But before that, you need to make sure that the values of your company can be clearly communicated to them.
-For example, the customers should know how your product help them.
+For example, customers should know how your product helps them.
 If you receive feedback claiming that customers do not actually know what the company is about, then you need to do something.

 4. New product or services

 This one seems obvious.
-Launching a new product or introducing a new service can be a fundamental change for the company, especially if the new product is not entirely relevant with existing market of the company.
-If you do not refresh your brand identity here, customers may get conflicted messages from the company—Is this company selling books or food?
+Launching a new product or introducing a new service can be a fundamental change for the company, especially if the new product is not entirely relevant to the existing market of the company.
+If you do not refresh your brand identity here, customers may get conflicting messages from the company—Is this company selling books or food?
 Does this company target the children’s market or the working class?
 You will certainly want to give a firm and clear answer to customers in this situation.

-5. Difficulties in reaching target audience
+5. Difficulties in reaching the target audience

-A business cannot appeal everyone—this is not hard to understand.
+A business cannot appeal to everyone—this is not hard to understand.
 Therefore, companies need to have a target audience.
-As time goes by, you may find it very hard, if not impossible to reach out to the target audience that you have selected.
+As time goes by, you may find it very hard, if not impossible, to reach out to the target audience that you have selected.
 This may be due to (some changes in the ideas of your business – not quite sure what to fix) or in the demand of customers.
 In this case, review your statistics to see who is buying your products and determine whether or not you need to update your brand identity.

 6. New company values

 This is even more obvious.
 If the most fundamental values of your company have changed, it is a must for you to communicate it to your customer.
-Otherwise, customers may find that the actions and behaviors of the company are off track from what the company claims they will do.
-This is lead to a quick loss of customers’ loyalty and can be potentially fatal to your business.
+Otherwise, customers may find that the actions and behaviours of the company are off track from what the company claims they will do.
+This can lead to a quick loss of customers’ loyalty and can be potentially fatal to your business.
 You do not want to confuse your customer in such a way, do you?